 Getting into the holiday mood can help you to feel less stressed, which ultimately helps you get more done and enjoy yourself while you do it.

 It can be hard to feel that holiday cheer when your to-do list is looming large, so don’t be afraid to crank those Michael Bublé carols, rock your favorite Santa hat, and indulge on a Starbucks holiday drink.
 (Red coffee cups are GREAT for stirring the holiday mood!)

 Whether you have employees, partners, or it’s just you, you can’t underestimate bringing a little fun and holiday cheer to the workplace.
 Taking time to relax and recharge will have huge benefits on your productivity.

-To make your office [jingle bell] rock, try planning a holiday party for everyone on your team.
-Even if it’s just a 30-minute Frank Sinatra jam fest, spreading the holiday mood is super important.
-If you want, you can even purchase gifts!
+To make your office [jingle bell] rock, try planning a holiday party for your employees.
+Even if it’s just a 30-minute Frank Sinatra jamfest, spreading the holiday mood is super important.
+If you want, you can even purchase gifts for your employees!

 It also helps to be as flexible as possible about work schedules.
 After all, the weather outside IS pretty frightful.
-Allowing everyone including yourself to work from home can lighten a huge burden and help keep stress to a minimum.
+Allowing employees (or yourself!) to work from home can lighten a huge burden and help keep stress to a minimum.